1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Jerusalem has emerged as a significant secondary ecosystem, particularly strong in enterprise software, biotech startups, and deeptech.
 The city benefits from Hebrew University’s research output, lower operating costs than Tel Aviv, and government incentives for companies relocating to Jerusalem.

-Notable Jerusalem-based Israel startups include Mobileye (autonomous driving, $50 billion market cap), Lightricks (creative AI, $3 billion valuation), and OrCam (assistive technology, valued at $1 billion).
-Israel startups in Jerusalem benefit from 20-30% lower operating costs compared to Tel Aviv while maintaining access to the same talent pool.
+Notable Jerusalem-based Israel startups include Mobileye (autonomous driving, $50 billion market cap) and Lightricks (creative AI, $3 billion valuation).
+Israel startups in Jerusalem benefit from 20–30% lower operating costs compared to Tel Aviv while maintaining access to the same talent pool.
+Jerusalem raised approximately $1.2 billion in 2024.

 Haifa: Hardware & Deep Tech Center

 Haifa’s ecosystem centers around the Technion Institute of Technology, creating particular strength in hardware, semiconductors, autonomous vehicles, and advanced materials.
 The city’s engineering culture and proximity to Intel’s largest R&D center outside the US drive innovation in deep tech sectors.
-Hardware-focused Israel startups in Haifa leverage proximity to Intel, creating a cluster effect in semiconductor and chip design innovation.

 Be’er Sheva: Emerging Cybersecurity Capital

 Be’er Sheva in southern Israel has emerged as a cybersecurity and desert agriculture tech hub, anchored by Ben-Gurion University’s cybersecurity research programs and the CyberSpark innovation district.
-The Israeli government actively promotes Be’er Sheva through incentives and by relocating IDF cyber units to the city.
+While smaller than northern hubs, Be’er Sheva raised $300 million in 2024, demonstrating 85% year-over-year growthβ€”the fastest of any Israeli city.

 Series A Momentum